 Pepper, whether it is the mild bell pepper is further than just a

 flavor garnish in your meals.
-It is a powerhouse of health benefits that can pay
+It is a force to be reckoned with of scientific

-to your overall health.
+blessings which could pay for your fashionable wellness.
 Let's discover the top health benefits which peppers

 bring to the table: